Chymyst/chymyst-core/README.md

 ## Example: the "dining philosophers" problem

-The following code snippet is a complete runnable example that implements the logic of "dining philosophers" in a fully declarative and straightforward way.
+The following code snippet is a complete runnable example that implements the logic of “dining philosophers” in a fully declarative and straightforward way.

 ```scala
 import io.chymyst.jc._